Parrotfish in Maui (ʻUhu): Where to See Them and Snorkel Tips

 Why Are They Important?

-Parrotfish do more than look pretty—they’re reef cleaners!
+Parrotfish do more than look pretty; they’re reef cleaners!
 Every day, they nibble on the algae that grow on coral.
 If algae grow too much, they can cover the coral and block sunlight.
 This sunlight is important for coral polyps, the tiny animals that build and care for the reef.
+Without sunlight, the polyps can’t survive.
+So, parrotfish help coral reefs stay clean and healthy by keeping the algae in check.
+By doing this, they help the corals and polyps thrive and create a healthy habitat for countless other marine creatures.

 But that’s not all!
 When they scrape the coral, they sometimes eat little bits of it.
-Their bodies grind it up, and when they poop—it turns into sand! 🏖️ That’s right, some of the soft, white sand you walk on in Maui started as coral that passed through a parrotfish.
-One parrotfish can produce hundreds of pounds of sand each year!
+Their bodies grind it up, and when they poop, it turns into sand! 🏖️ That’s right, some of the soft, white sand you walk on in Maui started as coral that passed through a parrotfish.
+Some large parrotfish can produce hundreds of pounds of sand each year, and Waikīkī Aquarium notes that a large parrotfish may produce as much as a ton of sand in a year!
+So next time you feel the warm sand under your toes, you can thank our friendly reef poopers, the parrotfish!

 What Do Parrotfish Look Like?

 They are some of the most colorful fish in the ocean.
 You’ll see bright greens, blues, pinks, oranges, and purples all mixed together on their bodies.
-Some even change colors as they grow up or switch sexes—yes, parrotfish can change from female to male!
+Some even change colors as they grow up or switch sexes, yes, parrotfish can change from female to male!
+Here are some fun facts about how they look:

 Some parrotfish even wear “pajamas” at night!
 They cover themselves in a mucus bubble, like a transparent cocoon, to hide their smell from predators while they sleep.
 Talk about a bedtime routine!